facebook/infer/_docs/01-linters.md

 within_responds_to_selector_block ()
 ```

 In general, the parameters of predicates can be constants, or variables, or regular expressions.
 Variables are used in macros, see below.
-The syntax for using regexes is `method_name(REGEX(.*))`.
+The syntax for using regexes is `REGEX("your_reg_exp_here")`.

 **AL Formulas**

 The first four cases (`NOT`, `OR`, `AND`, `IMPLIES`) are classic boolean operators with the usual semantics.
-The others are temporal operators describing how the truth-value of a formula is evaluated in a tree.Let's consider case by case.
+The others are temporal operators describing how the truth-value of a formula is evaluated in a tree.
+Let's consider case by case.

 | Formula | Semantic meaning |